netscaler/netscaler-k8s-ingress-controller/docs/how-to/grpc.md

 Perform the following steps to enable GRPC support using HTTP2.

 1. Create a YAML file `cic-configmap.yaml` and enable the global parameter for HTTP2 server side support using the following entry in the ConfigMap.
-For more information on using ConfigMap, see [ConfigMap documentation](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/config-map/).
+For more information on using ConfigMap, see the [ConfigMap documentation](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/config-map/).

            NS_HTTP2_SERVER_SIDE: 'ON'